christinecai/christinecai.github.io/_items/Bio.md

 My <font color="IndianRed">CV</font> can be viewed/downloaded <button type="button" class="btn btn-xs btn-default"><a href="/assets/pdf/Christine_Cai_CV.pdf">here</a></button>.

-Feel free to reach out to me at <font color="IndianRed">christine.cai@princeton.edu</font>, or if you happen to visit Princeton, you can drop by office 264 in the Industrial Relations Section (especially if you want to hit a few ping pong balls!).
+Feel free to reach out to me at <a href="mailto:christine.cai@princeton.edu">christine.cai@princeton.edu</a>, or if you happen to visit Princeton, you can drop by office 264 in the Industrial Relations Section (especially if you want to hit a few ping pong balls!).
 These days though, I am mostly wandering around Zoomland...!